daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to adjust the size and color of math expressions by adjusting the text's font size and color.
+#### The user must be able to adjust the size and color of math expressions by adjusting the text's font size and color

 Math expressions written in MathML or LaTeX (when that format is supported) need to be shown properly.
 As the user adjusts the size and